victorjanees/Metabase/README.md

 AND, OR, NOT, greater than (>), greater than or equal to(>=), lesser than(<), lesser than or equal to(<=), not equal to(!=)

 ### Referring other columns
-The user can refer to the columns in the current table and also refer to the table colums in other table via foreign key concept.
+The user can refer to the columns in the current table and also refer to the table columns in other table via foreign key concept.

 ### Referring to segments or metrics
 In Metabase, The user can also refer to the segments or metrics which are present in the current working table.